dwp/data-key-service/README.md

 * Gradle
 * CloudHSM sdk (force install ignoring missing dependencies) available from https://docs.aws.amazon.com/cloudhsm/latest/userguide/java-library-install.html
+  * See versions in See https://docs.aws.amazon.com/cloudhsm/latest/userguide/client-history.html
+  * Must match those used in aws infrastructure

 # Build instructions
 Gradle will fetch required packages and action all of the building.
 You can start the process by using the gradle wrapper